Natalie Babbitt: Critical appraisal

 With her novel Goody Hall (1971), Babbitt was a finalist in the Edgar Allan Poe Award.

 In 1977, The New York Times called Babbitt "indisputably one of our most gifted and ambitious writers for children".

 In 1982, another Times reviewer, George Woods, enjoyed Babbitt's Herbert Rowbarge.
 "Mrs. Babbitt creates a plausible world and peoples it with believable humans, but the most satisfaction comes from the pleasure of her company as she effortlessly takes the reader in velvet-gloved hand to point out life's coincidences and near misses."

 In 2002, Melanie Rehak, also writing in the Times, described Babbitt's Tuck Everlasting as a "slim, ruminative" novel, and stated that "From the moment it appeared, it has been fiercely loved by children and their parents for its honest, intelligent grappling with aging and death."

 In 2012, Babbitt was awarded the inaugural E. B. White Award for achievement in children's literature by the American Academy of Arts and Letters.

+Personal life

+Babbitt was married to Samuel Fisher Babbitt, and the couple had three children, born between 1956 and 1960.